Pet Nutritionist: Job Description, Duties, Salary and Outlook

 Pet Nutritionist Job Outlook

-According to BLS data, job opportunities for animal scientists were expected to grow by 12.8% between 2010 and 2020, which was on the low end of the average national growth rate for all occupations.
-Colleges and universities were among the top employers for animal scientists as of May 2012; the BLS forecast that job opportunities in the areas of academic research and teaching during the 2010-2020 decade could increase by as much as 15%.
+According to BLS data, job opportunities for animal scientists were expected to grow by 9% between 2012 and 2022, which was on the low end of the average national growth rate for all occupations.
+Colleges and universities were among the top employers for animal scientists as of May 2013.

 Related to Pet Nutritionist: Job Description, Duties, Salary and Outlook